Revenue Management

 This is the longest-term fear and the most philosophically interesting.
 The worry is that if the system does the thinking, the GM stops building the market intuition that makes the overrides meaningful.
 If you never manually scan the OTA comp set, never notice that the hotel three blocks away dropped rates on a Tuesday you thought would be strong, never feel the texture of a market — you lose the ability to judge when the system is right and when it needs correction.

 This fear is worth taking seriously.
 The answer is not to avoid automation but to be deliberate about what the GM continues to do alongside it.
-A monthly RevParGenius market scan — looking at the week-by-week OTA data, understanding where the comp set is pricing and why — maintains and sharpens market intuition independently of whether the daily rate updates are manual or automated.
+A monthly RevPARGenius market scan — looking at the week-by-week OTA data, understanding where the comp set is pricing and why — maintains and sharpens market intuition independently of whether the daily rate updates are manual or automated.
 The GM who runs automated pricing and still reads their market weekly develops better intuition over time, not worse — because they are freed from the mechanics of rate-setting and can spend that time on the strategic read.

 What the Best Systems Make Visible, Not Invisible